bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 Do we need anything more than the above to express how to draw our Yome layout clearly?

-This is straightforward right?
+This is straightforward, right?
 The code above is both understandable and reduces cognitive overhead.

-But not only that, we can reload it live and test the output of the individual functions with great ease.
+Not only that, we can also reload it live and test the output of the individual functions with great ease.

 Since it's possible to express things this way, this begs an important